Multi-member constituencies in the Parliament of the United Kingdom

 Multi-member constituencies existed in the Parliament of the United Kingdom and its predecessor bodies in the component parts of the United Kingdom from the earliest era of elected representation until they were abolished by the Representation of the People Act 1948.
 Since the 1950 general election, all members of the House of Commons have been elected from single-member constituencies.

 Method of election

-Three electoral systems have been used to return multiple members to Parliament.
+Three electoral systems were used to return members to Parliament in multi-member districts.